mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 interpretations of some of these definitions.

 **GENERAL**
-Ships are measured in ‘displacement tons’ or d-tons: a 100-ton ship displaces a volume equal to one 100 tons of liquid hydrogen (one d-ton equals roughly 14 cubic metres).
+Ships are measured in ‘displacement tons' or d-tons: a 100-ton ship displaces a volume equal to one 100 tons of liquid hydrogen (one d-ton equals roughly 14 cubic metres).